Edited by Daniel Cuttica, DO

 - Tethering of the skin: The skin incision may become adherent to the tissue overlying the calf muscle (fascia).
 This can cause tethering of the skin when the calf muscle moves.
 Often deep massage to this area early in the post-operative period can break up these adhesions.

-- Injury/Irritaion to the sural nerve: The sural nerve runs along the top of the muscle being lengthened (the gastrocnemius).
+- Injury/Irritaion to the sural nerve: The sural nerve runs along the gastrocnemius.
 Although uncommon, this nerve can become irritated or even injured as a result of the surgery.
 Injury or irritation may lead to pain and/or numbness around the outside of the foot.